- Gear Units

 - Regulation of speed and torque at low speeds and when stalling

-- Only a standard power cable is required without any additional wires or shielding
+- Only a standard power cable is required without any additional cores or shielding

 - Rotating plug connector with quick lock